LouisonF/MANA/README.md

 ![Alt text](jupyterlab_interface_example.png)

 It will perform the complete workflow on the test case (PHH exposed to amiodarone during 24h and associated controls).
-The notebook will pause near the end of the workflow waiting for you to provide the desired number of clusters during the hierarchical clustering stpe.
+The notebook will pause near the end of the workflow waiting for you to provide the desired number of clusters during the hierarchical clustering step.

 ## Localisation of the main results files: